Last updated on March 13th, 2025 at 01:25 pm

 Plastic Animals

 The owl image above will help keep birds away.
-It is the straight no movement type of fake owl.
-There are several types that work well and the best one is the Bobble-Head Owl.
+It is the straight, no-movement type of fake owl.
+There are several types that work well, and the best one is the Bobble-Head Owl.

 Plastic Snakes to Keep Birds Away

 You can also use plastic snakes, hawks, or scarecrows.
-But again… you need to move them around.
+But again, you need to move them around.
 You can, of course, purchase these at your local gardening store.

-If you want a different version or a more lifelike representation you may have to look online.
+If you want a different version or a more lifelike representation, you may have to look online.
 I am sure you will find something that works for you.

 Purchasing a plastic animal of some sort will cure the bird problem for a while.
 However, some birds are just really brave and will continue to eat from your tree no matter what you put out there!